kevin-grylls/MSA-Front-with-React-SSR/README.md

-# MSA Frontend Example using React SSR, Mobx and GraphQL
+# MSA Frontend Example with Rest API and GraphQL

 ## Service Description